900 Maryvale Drive

 The Gospel

-God's forgiveness of sins and the gift of salvation is for all people.
-The Gospel is the focus of all we do here at St. Luke, when we preach, teach, care for one another, have fellowship, meet, and worship because of the Gospel.
-We believe that Jesus died on the cross and rose from the dead and that is Good News for all.
+Forgiveness of sins and the gift of salvation are available to all people.
+The Gospel is the focus of all we do here at St. Luke, when we preach, teach, care for one another, fellowship, meet, and worship because of the Gospel.
+We believe that Jesus died on the cross and rose from the dead, and that is Good News for all.
 God saved us by His grace when we believed.
 And we can't take credit for this; it is a gift from God.
 The Gospel binds us in commitment and service.
-It has been our strength in the past and most definitely it will be our hope for the future.
+It has been our strength in the past and will most definitely be our hope for the future.

 See John 3:16; Romans 1:16-17; Ephesians 2:8